bruienne/bruienne.github.io/_drafts/2016-03-04-kext-friends-forever.md

 And shortly after he posted that the kext is also capable of being used as malware:

 > So it seems you can use DockMod to inject arbitrary signed library at least against Dock process :X
+>So it seems like that DockMod might be a nice free injection kernel driver for malware authors ;-) OOOOOOPPPPSSSSS ;-)